karanluthra/twitter-sentiment-training/README.md

 with the sentiment corpus.
 A small Python script is included to download all of the tweets.
 Due to limitations in Twitter’s API, the download process takes about 43 hours.

 Just four easy steps:
 1. Set your access key and secret, consumer key and secret to the global variables declared at the beginning of install.py
-2. Start the tweet downloader script: python install.py
+2. Start the tweet downloader script: `python install.py`
-3. Hit enter three times to except the defaults.
+3. Hit enter three times to accept the defaults.
 4. Wait till the script indicates that it’s done.

 Note: the script is smart enough to resume where it left off if downloading is interrupted.
 The completed corpus will be in full-corpus.csv.
-A copy of all the raw data downloaded from Twitter is kept in /rawdata.
+A copy of all the raw data downloaded from Twitter is kept in rawdata/.

 ----